This creamy satay chicken stir fry recipe with Udon noodles ticks a whole lot of boxes!

 How to make satay chicken stir fry - Quick summary

 - Cut the chicken into strips, slice or dice the red bell pepper, half the mange tout lengthways and cut the spring onions into rings.

 - To make the sauce, whisk together the peanut butter, Thai sweet chilli sauce and soy sauce.
 Set aside.

-- Fry the garlic, ginger and vegetables for about 2 minutes until done, but still crisp and firm.
+- Fry the garlic, ginger and vegetables for about 2-3 minutes until done, but still crisp and firm.

 - Drain the noodles from the bowl.

 - Reduce the heat, add the chicken to the vegetables and then add three-quarters of the creamy peanut sauce.
 Stir together until heated through.

 - Tip in the noodles along with the sesame oil and toss together.
 Briefly fry until heated through.
 Kitchen tongs work well for this step.

-- Spoon into bowls, top with more chopped spring onion and crushed peanuts.
+- Spoon into bowls and top with more chopped spring onion and crushed peanuts.